MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

   to a particular transaction.
 Make the constructor unary, applied to a new type `Account_creation_fees.t` (see below).

-- In `Transaction.Status.t`, the `Failed` constructor applied to an instance of `Balance_data.t`.
-  Make the constructor nullary.
+- In `Transaction.Status.t`, the `Failed` constructor is applied to a pair, consisting of instances of `Failure.Collection.t` and `Balance_data.t`.
+Make the constructor unary by omitting the second element of the pair.

 - Delete the types `Auxiliary_data.t` and `Balance_data.t`.